JonathanZha47/SMARTFinRAG/README.md

 2. Upload financial documents using the sidebar
 3. Click "Process Documents" to index the uploaded files
+4. Configure RAG components through the interface
-4. Start asking questions in the chat interface
+5. Start asking questions in the chat interface
+6. View evaluation metrics and experiment with different configurations

 ## Document Guidelines

 - Upload relevant financial documents (PDF, TXT, DOCX)
-- Documents should contain financial information, reports, or advice
-- Larger documents will be automatically chunked for processing

-## Notes
+- For optimal performance, use well-structured financial documents

-- The system uses GPT-4 for response generation
+- The system supports both batch processing and real-time document indexing
-- Documents are processed using LlamaIndex for efficient retrieval
-- Chat history is maintained during the session
-- Uploaded documents are stored in the `data` directory
+- Documents are stored securely in the local environment

-- Vector store is persisted in the `storage` directory
+## Architecture

+FinRAGDemo implements a modular architecture with the following key components:

+1. **Document Processing**: Ingestion, parsing, and chunking of financial documents
+2. **Retrieval System**: Configurable retrieval mechanisms with multiple strategies
+3. **Generation Module**: LLM-based response synthesis with context integration
+4. **Evaluation Framework**: Automatic assessment of retrieval and generation quality
+5. **Web Interface**: Interactive UI for real-time experimentation and visualization

-## Security
+## Security Considerations

 - Never upload documents containing sensitive personal information
 - API keys should be kept secure and never shared
 - Document storage is local to the application